Out of State Students Policy

 In compliance with the the Higher Education Opportunities Act of 2008, institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
 Below is information on Olympic College's accrediting agency, followed by a state-by-state list the agencies in each state responsible for complaints regarding out-of-state distance education programs.
 SARA consumer protection provisions require colleges and universities to investigate and resolve allegations of dishonest or fraudulent activity by a provider, including the provision of false or misleading information.
 Examples of types of student complaints that may be brought to a SARA portal entity include, but are not limited to, complaints regarding accuracy of job placement data, tuition or fee information, accreditation, whether a program meets professional licensing requirements, or course transfer information.
 Grade appeals and student conduct appeals are not allowed under SARA.

-2. After following OC's Student Complaint Process including appeals, if you are not satisfied with the outcome, you may submit a complaint to the Washington Student Achievement Council who has the authority to investigate student complaints against specific schools.
+After following OC's Student Complaint Process including appeals, if you are not satisfied with the outcome, you may submit a complaint to the Washington Student Achievement Council (WSAC) who has the authority to investigate student complaints against specific schools.
+WSAC may not be able to investigate every student complaint.
+Visit WSAC Student Complaints for information regarding the WSAC complaint process.
 You can also contact your state agency for assistance.

 Professional Licensure Disclosure